Kuku Kohli

-Kuku Kohli (born Avtar Kohli) is a director, writer, editor and screenwriter of Bollywood Films.
+Kuku Kohli (born Avtar Kohli; 4 June 1949) is a director, writer, editor and screenwriter of Bollywood Films.
 He was born in Peshawar.
-He is known to give Ajay Devgan his first break in Bollywood in the movie Phool Aur Kaante.
+He gave Ajay Devgan his first break in the 1991 Bollywood film Phool Aur Kaante.

 Career

 Early in his career, he worked under Raj Kapoor for many years where he learned his skills.

 Kuku Kohli has been in the film industry for more than 30 years.